Return to news

 In summary, we can say the following about the three methods:

-• EPD is standardized and transparent, providing a summary of the LCA results for a product in a document excluding sensitive information.
+• EPD is standardised and transparent, providing a summary of the LCA results for a product in a document excluding sensitive information.

 Take a look at "our work" to get an idea of which method other organisations have chosen and the insights it provided them.